$0 Northwest Territories Foster Care Quick-Start Checklist

 What Bill C-92 Actually Changed

-An Act respecting First Nations, Inuit and Métis children, youth and families — known as Bill C-92 — came into force federally in 2020.
+An Act respecting First Nations, Inuit and Métis children, youth and families — known as Bill C-92 — was enacted federally in 2020.
 It affirms the inherent right of Indigenous peoples to exercise jurisdiction over child and family services.
 In practical terms, this means that Indigenous governing bodies can pass their own child welfare laws, which can operate alongside, or in some cases supersede, the NWT Child and Family Services Act.

 For foster parents, this creates a situation where a child in your home might be subject to: